dwolfson7789/wdi-al-khwarizmi-2/W01/D03/Assignments/Homework/W01D03_homework.md

 When you've completed the homework (or gotten as far as you're going to), go to **your** Github account and navigate to the folder where the homework (the URL will look something like https://github.com/YOUR-GITHUB-USERNAME/wdi-al-Khwarizmi/tree/master/W01/D02/Assignments/Homework). **Copy this URL to the clipboard.**

-Now go to our main class repo (again, [here it is](https://github.com/ga-students/wdi-al-Khwarizmi)).
+Now go to our main class repo ([here it is](https://github.com/ga-students/wdi-al-Khwarizmi)).
 Click on the 'Issues' tab and create a new Issue:
 * Title: [Your name] Homework Week#Day# (e.g., Ethan Friedman HW W01D04)
 * Body: In the body of the issue, paste the link to the homework's location, the one you just copied.
    * Include also, on a scale of 1-5: